ionthedev/ion-dotfile-1/README.md

 ## Open Bar
 Import the settings provided in ~/OpenBar

+Bar Props don't seem to export, so here those are
+Type of Bar - Islands
+Position of Bar - Top
+Bar Height - 30
+Bar Margins - 10.6
+Apply in Overview - on
+Apply to Notifications Pop-ups - on

 ## Panel corners
 Panel corners - off
 Screen corners - on